 Florida Bay Islands

-Florida Bay is filled with thousands of small islands.
+Florida Bay is filled with thousands of sandbars and small islands.
 Because of the high number, it is one of the largest collections of islands in Florida.
 Most other islands in Florida are larger barrier islands.

 Islands in Florida Bay often sit just above the water.
 They are one of the only sources of dry land, and provide important habitats to animals, plants and trees.

 These dry islands are especially important for indigenous trees in Florida.
 Mangrove trees and other native vegetation help provide important root structures, and help prevent soil erosion during flooding.

 Florida Bay, and the Everglades, are unique and important habitats.